The Trap (American TV series)

 The Trap is an hour-long American television dramatic anthology series about people who found themselves in situations of which they had lost control.
-It was broadcast on CBS from April 29, 1950. through June 24, 1950.
-Franklin Heller was the producer, and Joseph DeSantis was its host and narrator.
+It was broadcast on CBS from 9 to 10 p.m.
+Eastern Time on Saturdays from April 29, 1950. through June 24, 1950.
+Franklin Heller was the producer, and Yul Brynner and Byron Paul directed with alternating units.

+Joseph DeSantis was its host and narrator.
 Nine 60-minute episodes aired live on CBS in 1950.
 Its notable stars, many early in their careers, included Kim Stanley, E.G. Marshall, Leslie Nielsen, and George Reeves.

+The premiere episode was "Puzzle for Fiends" with George Keane.
 The October 17, 1950, episode was "The Vanishing Lady", starring Kim Stanley and Jeff Morrow.

+Critical response

+A review in the trade publication Variety said that the concept of scheduling an hour-long dramatic series against the musical Saturday Night Review on NBC seemed good for viewers who preferred a different type of program.
+However, it added that "Puzzle for Fiends" was a weak beginning.
+Although the episode was "excellently cast and well directed and performed", the review said that the story was "preposterous".
+The review complimented Keane and Stanley for their performances.